 Industrial engineers gain knowledge and experience in the areas of applied optimization, data analytics, engineering management, supply chain and logistics, transportation, healthcare delivery, medical decision making, economic and cost analysis, ergonomics, and safety.
 They also build on that knowledge to integrate decision support systems.
 The department is also developing research and coursework in the emerging areas of advanced and additive manufacturing utilizing a systems approach.

-Advanced Manufacturing Laboratory
+Advanced Manufacturing and Materials Laboratory (AMML)

 The Computer-Aided Design/Computer-Aided Manufacturing Laboratory is maintained in the Department of Industrial Engineering.
-The lab allows students and faculty to work with the latest computer-aided design and numerical control equipment including a computer-controlled turning and milling centers, CAD work stations equipped with the latest CAD/CAM/FEM/Visualization software and computer vision systems.
+The lab allows students and faculty to work with the latest computer-aided design and numerical control equipment including computer-controlled turning and milling centers, CAD work stations equipped with the latest CAD/CAM/FEM/Visualization software and computer vision systems.